danielbastidasr/MunroQuery/README.md

 ### TODO:

 Pre req:
-- Can have 0 to all queries
-- Order matters (makes sense from developer perspective)
 - Error throw in case invalid query:  repeat query, query with boundaries, incompatible queries (min and max shoudl not cross boundaries),etc.